Marlins vs. Rays Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 171 hits with 27 doubles, three triples, five home runs and 32 walks.
+- Arraez has recorded 172 hits with 27 doubles, three triples, five home runs and 32 walks.
 He has driven in 58 runs with two stolen bases.

 Arraez Recent Games